ellysh/video-game-bots/ClickerBots/example.md

 This is a list of disadvantages of clicker bots:

 1. The configuration of pixels' coordinates and colors is needed for each user.
 2. It is possible that the bot can stuck in a obstacle or unexpected condition.
-It and will not able to continue its work in this cases.
+It will not able to continue its work in this cases.
 3. Delays and timeouts lead to waste of time in the most cases.
 4. Analysis operations of the bot has an unreliable results.
 It means that the bot will make wrong actions in some cases.

 A clicker bot can be effective for solving strictly defined tasks.
 These tasks should be easy to split by separate steps and algorithmize.
-Also a clicker bot works more reliable if the algorithm has a minimal count of conditions and the cost of a mistake does not extremely expensive.
+Also a clicker bot works more reliable if the algorithm has a minimal count of conditions, and the cost of a mistake does not extremely expensive.